Emotional Trauma After a Car Accident

 This is a completely natural response to any kind of major, life-changing experience.
 Many soldiers experience post-traumatic stress disorder (PTSD) after being in battle.
 Though motor vehicle accidents are not battlegrounds, a victim’s brain can respond just like a soldier’s to the psychological impact.

 Another reason for emotional trauma post-vehicular crash can be a traumatic brain injury (TBI), such as a concussion.
 Many people with concussions feel and behave differently than they did before.
 Their pre-existing personalities may do a “180.”
-For example, someone who was personable before a car crash may become hostile afterwards.
+For example, someone who was personable before a car crash may become hostile afterward.

 Symptoms of Immediate or Delayed Emotional Trauma